Build Resilience-Centered Skills Today

 • Resist re-traumatization

-• This series is for adults who work with children and youth.
-The insights, skills and perspectives shared in the course may be relevant to a variety of roles, including but not limited to: paraprofessionals, school-based service professionals (e.g., physical, occupational, and speech therapists), coaches, children- and youth- serving organization staff, and librarians.
+• This series is designed for any adult who works with children and youth.
+The skills and perspectives shared are relevant across many roles, such as paraprofessionals, school-based service providers (e.g., physical, occupational, and speech therapists), coaches, librarians, and staff at youth-serving organizations.

 • The training series has four sessions, each approximately one hour long.
 The sessions are self-guided and on a digital platform.